Sports Coach Logo Sports Coach Training Principles Fitness Components

 Unaccounted-for increases in nutritional requirement

-Young girls gain weight and so require more calories to sustain their energy balance as they mature.
-This is because their body mass is expanding.
-Also, the nutritional intake of girls who participate in sports may not consider the increased physical activity that occurs during practice.
+Young girls gain weight and require more calories to sustain their energy balance as they mature because their body mass expands.
+Also, the nutritional intake of girls who participate in sports may not take into account the increased physical activity that occurs during practice.

 Young female athletes burn more calories the harder they exercise, but they do not always consume more to account for the increased activity.
 Constantly changing bodies and routines mean that dietary practices that were once sufficient may no longer be.